 Otherwise, the products are fairly similar.
 AirBnB offers a slightly slicker user experience, but it is much more popular.
 If you can’t find what you’re looking for on AirBnB, then definitely give VRBO a try.

 If you’re a property owner VRBO have two different models – either you can pay an annual fee, or you can list for free and pay a fee per booking.
 Sign up as an owner on VRBO here.

 Flipkey is owned by TripAdvisor, so even if you’ve not heard of FlipKey itself, you can rest assured that this is no fly by night setup.
-Like the majority of AIrBnB competitors, it has fewer listing (300,000 rentals across 11,000 cities).
+Like the majority of AIrBnB alternatives, it has fewer listing (300,000 rentals across 11,000 cities).
 That said, Flipkey doesn’t offer shared rooms – it’s private rooms or whole properties only.

 Flipkey also has a nifty search feature where you can search for properties that meet certain criteria such as pet-friendly properties, waterfront properties, properties with a mountain view and so on, which is pretty neat if that’s what you’re after.

 If you’re a property owner, it’s also free to list your property on FlipKey, which will put your property in the TripAdvisor search engine, searchable across all their sites.
 Property owners can register here.

 For me, Homestay is what AirBnB was supposed to be.
 It’s a genuinely hosted experience, meaning you always stay in a hosts home.
 This means you get a genuine, local experience, with the feeling of living with a local.
 We’ve used Homestay in locations around the world, including Paris, Savannah and London, and have always had a wonderful experience.